BenjaminFrenkel/CS-4375-Portfolio/README.md

 ## Assignment 2 - Linear Models

-You can see the results of the classification [here](Assignment%202%20-%20Linear%20Models/Classification.pdf), and for linear regression [here](Assignment%202%20-%20Linear%20Models/Regression.pdf)
+You can see the results of the classification part [here](Assignment%202%20-%20Linear%20Models/Classification.pdf), and for linear regression part [here](Assignment%202%20-%20Linear%20Models/Regression.pdf)

-You can see the code for the classification part [here](Assignment%202%20-%20Linear%20Models/Classification.Rmd), and for linear regression [here](Assignment%202%20-%20Linear%20Models/Regression.Rmd)
+You can see the code for the classification part [here](Assignment%202%20-%20Linear%20Models/Classification.Rmd), and for linear regression part [here](Assignment%202%20-%20Linear%20Models/Regression.Rmd)

 ## Assignment 3 - ML From Scratch